SherlockT94/MyNotes/MISC_Tricks.md

 1. Change dir to other user may find Interesting things.
 2. go to /proc/<pid>/ to find something
     * maybe check cmdline to find what command is running & may find plaintext password
+3. check /etc/passwd to find how many user in the host & other info like shell they used
 ## Something I find about /proc directory

 ## Reference